 Recommendations For Homeowners:

 Shop around for a mortgage.
 LendingTree Mortgage offers some of the lowest refinance and new mortgage rates because they have a huge network of lenders to provide mortgage loans, home equity loans, and home equity lines of credit.
 If your bank is being stubborn or if you simply want to get a real quote with new rates to see what’s out there, consider using LendingTree to get multiple offer comparisons in a matter of minutes.
+Interest rates are back down to all-time lows in 2015 due to tremendous volatility in the markets.
 When banks compete, you win.

 Check Your Credit Score: Take a moment to check your free credit score through GoFreeCredit.com, a company I trust.
 30% of credit reports have errors, which could put a serious hamper on your refinancing or new loan borrowing abilities.
 I had a $8 late payment I didn’t even know I owed crush my score by 100 points come up during my last refinance!
 It’s important to know your credit score so you can present yourself the best possible way when it comes to a loan modification.